Chapter 16 : Chapter Sixteen - Severus

 An hour passed uneventfully.
 Lockhart stayed away from Avrille, and Avrille stayed away from me.
 I dutifully made the rounds twice, shining my wand into dark corners to ferret out any over-amorous couples.
 I had to admit that the band’s music did improve somewhat after a while, perhaps after their nerves had settled.
 The vocalist even had a rather pretty voice when she sang those cloying love songs students used as an excuse to grope each other.

-By nine thirty almost every student had paired off, and the hall was filled with dancing couples.
-I contented myself with watching Avrille while I made the rounds once more.
-She danced a few times, even once with Dumbledore, who was very accomplished and drew applause from the surrounding students.
+By half past nine, almost every student had paired off, and the Hall was filled with dancing couples.
+I contented myself with watching Avrille inconspicuously while I circled the parameter of the Hall once more.
+She danced a few times, including once with Professor Dumbledore, who was very accomplished and drew applause from the surrounding students.
 I even tried be sociable and engage in some conversation.
 Minerva and Pythagora Vector were having a heated argument about the only proper way to stew jackalope and asked my opinion, to which I replied I had absolutely no idea.

 “Absolutely smashing,” I replied tonelessly.

-Through the song Avrille remained a prisoner captured in the arms of that unimaginable fop, although she was smiling pleasantly and making some sort of small talk with him.
-Unable to stand the sight any longer, I strode purposefully away from that end of the hall, searching for any students breaking the rules of propriety to spread my own misery throughout the room by issuing detentions.
+Through the first verse, Avrille remained a prisoner captured in the arms of that unimaginable fop, although she was smiling pleasantly and making some sort of small talk with him.
+Unable to stand the sight any longer, I strode away purposefully from that end of the Hall, intending to search for any students breaking the rules of propriety and spread my own misery throughout the room by issuing detentions.
 But even though I tried to distance myself from Avrille, I could still see a hint of her profile, a shimmer of her hair, or a swirl of her gown through the swarms of dancing students.
-Realising my avoidance tactic was useless, I decided to just settle myself somewhere discreet so I could at least look at Avrille if not be with her.
+Realising my avoidance tactic was useless, I resigned myself to just settle somewhere discreet, so I could at least look at Avrille if not be with her.

-Lockhart stared at me as I approached with the same sort of wide-eyed idiocy I had come to expect from him.
+Lockhart stared at me over his reluctant partner’s shoulder as I approached, with the same sort of wide-eyed idiocy I had come to expect from him.

 Lockhart backed off with his hands raised in mock defence.
 “I’ll just get us some punch!” he said with a dopey smile at Avrille.

 “Yeah, you do that,” she replied icily and raised her eyebrows at me when Lockhart’s pink back was turned in retreat.
-I took Avrille’s hand in mine and placed my other on her waist.
-As I did this, I noticed an increase in muttering from the students around us.
-I tried to ignore it and watched Lockhart as he tried unsuccessfully to persuade Lavinia to dance with him instead.
+I’d half expected her to flee to Lavinia once I had driven Lockhart off, but she remained standing where she was with an expectant look on her face.
+Taking her continued presence on the dance floor as permission, I reached forward to encircle Avrille’s hand with mine while taking gentle hold of her waist.
+I tried not to hold my breath as she draped her other hand lightly on my shoulder.
+The moment we began to actually dance, I noticed an increase in muttering from the students around us.
+I tried to ignore it and instead watched Lockhart as he tried unsuccessfully to persuade Lavinia to dance with him next.
 She seemed to reply with some very cutting words before turning back to her conversation with Pythagora, whose dress robes looked like they had come from the eighteenth century.
-Finally realising I could not postpone the inevitable, I looked back to Avrille who was, like I had been, trying to look everywhere except at me.
-I had probably just mortified her, creating a scene with Lockhart in the midst of a horde of gossipy sixth year Gryffindors.
+No longer able to postpone the inevitable, I looked back to Avrille, who was, like I had been, trying to look everywhere except at me.
+I had probably just mortified her, creating a scene with Lockhart in the midst of a horde of prattling sixth-year Gryffindors.

 “I’m sorry about that,” I muttered.
 Avrille glanced up at me then lowered her eyes to the floor.

 “No, it’s fine.
-I was about to tell the creep off anyway.”
+I was about to tell the creep off, anyway.
+You just saved me the trouble.”
 She looked up again and smiled.
 We were silent for a minute or so, each second becoming increasingly more uncomfortable.
-Avrille opened her mouth as if to say something once, then decided against it.
+Avrille opened her mouth as if to say something once but then decided against it.

-“You’re looking… very pretty this evening,” I said quietly so as not to be overheard.
+“You’re looking … very pretty this evening,” I said finally, though quietly so as not to be overheard.

 “So are you!”
 Avrille replied.
 “I mean,” she added hurriedly at my raised eyebrow (I’d certainly never been called “pretty” before), “What I meant was, it’s nice to see you out of black for once.”

-“Well, we don’t meet much outside of school,” I commented.
+“Well, we don’t meet much outside of school hours,” I commented.

-“Perhaps we could…” Avrille said trailing off, looking up at me through her eyelashes in a way that made my heart feel close to bursting.
-Before I could even begin to fathom her reply or think of an answer that would convey my feelings appropriately without leaving me vulnerable, the song ended.
-The lights rose slightly, and the vocalist began singing a fast dance number.
+“Perhaps we could, you know, sometime …” Avrille said trailing off, looking up at me through her eyelashes in a way that made my heart feel close to bursting.

 I accompanied Avrille to the marble staircase where our paths would part, the entry hall now empty and silent.

 Avrille turned towards me in the semi-darkness.
-The hall candles were burning low in their holders and cast long shadows across the flagstones.
+The hall candles were burning low in their holders and casting long, dark fingers across the flagstones.
 “Thank you for dancing with me.
 I had a really nice time,” she said with her hands clasped behind her back.

-After dressing for bed, I decided it would be prudent to take a sedative or else I knew I would be up all night thinking of her.
+After dressing for bed, I decided it would be prudent to take a sedative or else I knew I would be up all night thinking of Avrille, and of those false signals from her I had tricked myself into believing I’d perceived.
 I had a full day tomorrow of marking and preparing for the end of term.
+I did not have time to indulge in fantasies.
 Damn, and Lockhart wanted my input on the duelling club he was planning on running Sunday which, of course, meant I would be running it since he was an incompetent prat.
-Just what I needed… more work.
+Just what I needed … more work.

 Previous Chapter Next Chapter